 Get your dull hair color looks fixed and flaunt your style with these simple tips.

 Coloring your hair is fun, but as time passes by, the color starts fading away, leaving a dull look.
 If you are wondering how to refresh your hair color or maintain it over a long period, we have your back.
 We have brought together some tips and tricks you can follow to make your hair color look as fresh as the day you dyed them even after weeks.

 Coloring provides confidence to many.
 But retaining the color is a big task.
 In this article, we look at the best ways to keep your hair color intact without re-dyeing it.
 Keep scrolling to know more.

 How Long Does Hair Dye Last?

-How long your hair color lasts depends on the type of hair dye you use.
+How long your hair color lasts depends on the type of hair dye you use and the integrity of your hair.
 If you use semi-permanent hair dye, your hair color will last for about 6 weeks.
+If the cuticle is cracked or damaged, it may last for a lesser time.
 You can expect the color to last for around 6 months if you used permanent hair dye.